-The discussion series consists of free, informal, virtual chats introducing the key questions, collaborations, research and opportunities as we collectively build a more resilient city, setting the stage for the CivicLabTO Academic Summit taking place November 23 and 24, 2021.
+Hosted by Humber College, the 2021 discussion series consisted of free, informal, virtual chats introducing key questions, collaborations, research, and opportunities as we collectively build a more resilient city.
+This series set the stage for the CivicLabTO Academic Summit, which took place November 23 & 24, 2021.

 CivicLabTO: Advancing a Culture of Innovation and Partnership